Government of Canada Supports Innovation in British Columbia

 Federal funding to help BC technology sector expand and support economic growth

-As B.C.’s technology companies assess and address the impact of COVID-19, this funding will help support them through the new BC Technology Sector Resiliency Program, developed and delivered by Innovate BC in partnership with the BC A fast-tracking of progress towards one's goal, with the support of outside experts, support or infrastructure.
-Network (BCAN,) its provincial network of business accelerators and incubators.
+As B.C.’s technology companies assess and address the impact of COVID-19, this funding will help support them through the new BC Technology Sector Resiliency Program, developed and delivered by Innovate BC in partnership with the BC Acceleration Network (BCAN,) its provincial network of business accelerators and incubators.
 This program will expand existing advisory services and resources across B.C. to support tech entrepreneurs starting and scaling up their businesses, with a focus on training, advice and resources dedicated to helping them recover from the impact of COVID-19.

 Innovate BC will also work with BCAN and other organizations to expand the innovative ”Digital Economic Response” (DER3) program across regional communities in the Okanagan Valley, Thompson-Nicola, Vancouver Island, Northern BC and the Kootenays.
-Originally run by Nanaimo’s A new method, idea or product.
-Island Technology Association, DER3 provides one-to-one business and technical expertise for companies hoping to improve their digital capacity.
+Originally run by Nanaimo’s Innovation Island Technology Association, DER3 provides one-to-one business and technical expertise for companies hoping to improve their digital capacity.
 The WD funding will help build an integrated network to provide training, tools, and customized advice to over 900 businesses.
-This crucial support will help them transition into the The economic activity that results from billions of everyday online connections among people, businesses, devices, data, and processes.
-An example of expanding into the digital economy is setting up a website and e-commerce platform to sell to customers online. or expand their digital footprint, giving them the tools they need to respond to physical restrictions and expand to new markets.
+This crucial support will help them transition into the digital economy or expand their digital footprint, giving them the tools they need to respond to physical restrictions and expand to new markets.
 WD provided $100,000 to Innovation Island Technology Association earlier this year to develop the DER3 program.

 “Innovative companies are the engines of our future growth, and this investment is a vote of confidence in the future of B.C.’s technology sector.
 Our message is clear: we’ve been here for you with immediate measures, we’re here for you now as our economy reopens and we’ll get through this, together.
 We’re working with you to support good, local jobs and help B.C.’s tech sector come back strong.” – The Honourable Mélanie Joly, MP for Ahuntsic-Cartierville, Minister of Economic Development and Official Languages, and Minister responsible for Western Economic Diversification Canada